NikitaBoro/appointment-manager/README.md

 ## Access

-Once the containers are running, you can access the backend in your web browser at http://localhost:8000/docs
+Once the containers are running, you can access the frontend in your browser at http://localhost:8501/ and the backend at http://localhost:8000/docs

 ## Illustration